 Boris Johnson's turbulent two years as UK foreign secretary came to an abrupt end with his resignation on July 9.
 The conservative had been a key face for the Leave campaign during the 2016 referendum campaign.
 Johnson disapproves of the "soft Brexit" sought by PM May, arguing that a complete break from the EU might be preferable.
 He became the second Cabinet member within 24 hours to quit...

 David Davis headed Britain's Department for Exiting the EU and was the country's chief negotiator in the talks before he quit on July 8, less than 24 hours before Downing Street announced Boris Johnson's departure.
 Davis had long opposed Britain's EU membership and was picked for the role for this reason.
 Davis was involved in several negotiating rounds with his EU counterpart, Michel Barnier.

 Raab replaced Davis in early July 2018.
-But he only lasted four months, resigning a day after Theresa May presented the draft withdrawal plan to her cabinet, the minister in charge of negotiating the deal with his EU counterpart Michel Barnier resigned.
+But he only lasted four months, resigning a day after Theresa May presented a draft withdrawal plan to her cabinet.
 Raab previously worked for a Palestinian negotiator in the Oslo peace process and as an international lawyer in Brussels advising on European Union and World Trade Organization law.

 Jeremy Hunt was Britain's Health Secretary until he replaced Boris Johnson as foreign secretary in early July 2018.
 The 51-year-old supported Britain remaining in the European Union during the 2016 referendum, but said in late 2017 that he had changed his mind in response to the "the arrogance of the EU Commission" during Brexit talks.
 He has vowed to help get Britain a "great Brexit deal."